 So, where to from here?
 Well, I set the goal to read the 100 greatest books of all time in the 100 months from November 2007 to my 30th birthday in March 2016.
-I was having so much fun that I decided to add another 250 books to the list!
-I’m also having a great time writing about travel, leisure, food, drinks, marketing, media, TV, film, music, theatre, personal development, books, and more.
+I was having so much fun that I decided to expand the list.
+I’ve also had a great time writing about travel, leisure, food, drinks, marketing, media, TV, film, music, theatre, personal development, books, and more.

-All in all, I know that reading and writing are here to stay.
+More recently, I’ve made a major switch by pursuing a career in the exciting field of data science.
+Oh, and just because that change clearly wasn’t big enough, I also moved to Barcelona in 2022 and already feel like it’s become my new home.
+Despite all this, I know that reading and writing are here to stay.
 And as long as I can keep exploring and keep creating, I know I’ll be happy.
 What more could anyone want?